Gubner/decrypto/README.md

 ## Why does the minigame have such a long intro?

 I did this to balance Police response versus hacking sprees.
-You can always modify this in the script.js file (the variable is message).
+You can always modify this in the script.js file (the variable is *message* and has some instructions in the preceeding comment).